 In cases of ingested marijuana, the veterinary team can induce vomiting as long as your pet is seen shortly after the ingestion and they may also administer activated charcoal to prevent further absorption of the substance.
 Please be aware that this process can be messy!
 Hospitalization may also be recommended so that a Veterinarian and Registered Veterinary Technician can closely monitor your pet’s heart rate.
 He will also be placed on IV fluids to help flush any toxic substances out and kept confined to prevent any injuries as he will likely be experiencing some un-coordination.
 Most animals do well with this supportive therapy, but ingestion of large amounts of marijuana can be dangerous.

-If you suspect your pet may have marijuana toxicity, please don’t hesitate to call us at 905-855- 2100 and bring him right away, we are here 24/7!
+If you suspect your pet may have marijuana toxicity, please don’t hesitate to call us at 905-855- 2100 and bring them right away!